 Our Board of Directors does not have a formal policy requiring the separation of the roles of Chief Executive Officer and Chairman of the Board.
 It is the Board of Directors' view that rather than having a rigid policy, the Board of Directors, with the advice and assistance of the Nominating & Corporate Governance Committee, and upon consideration of all relevant factors and circumstances, will determine, as and when appropriate, whether the two offices should be separate.
-Currently, our leadership structure separates the offices of Chief Executive Officer and Chairman of the Board, with Kent Landvatter serving as our Chief Executive Officer and Russell F. Healey, Jr. as Chairman of the Board, reinforcing the leadership role of our Board of Directors in its oversight of our business and affairs.
+Currently, our leadership structure does not separate the offices of Chief Executive Officer and Chairman of the Board, with Kent Landvatter serving as both.
+Our Chairman has been closely involved with the Company since 2010 and has served as President and Chief Executive Officer since that time.
+Given his unique knowledge, experience and relationship with both the Board and management, the Board believes the combined role of Chairman and Chief Executive Officer promotes effective strategy development and execution, and facilitates information flow between management and the Board, which are essential to effective governance.
+The Board also believes the combined role of Chairman and Chief Executive Officer, together with a Lead Independent Director having the duties described below, provides significant value to the Company and is in the best interest of shareholders because it provides the appropriate balance between management and strategy development on the one hand and independent oversight on the other.